ocaml/ocaml.org/data/tutorials/language/1ms_00_modules.md

 ### Submodule Interface

 We can also restrict the interface of a submodule.
 It is called a module type.
-Let's do it in our `exeter.ml` file:
+Let's do it in our `fairbanks.ml` file:

 ```ocaml
 module Hello : sig